 In the following text, the Board of Management and the Supervisory Board report on corporate governance at Deutsche Telekom AG in accordance with Section 3.10 of the German Corporate Governance Code.
-This Corporate Governance Report is published together with the Corporate Governance Statement in accordance with § 289f HGB, which is published on Deutsche Telekom’s website. https://www.telekom.com/en/investor-relations/management-and-corporate-governance
+This Corporate Governance Report is published together with the Corporate Governance Statement in accordance with § 289a and § 315 (5) HGB, which is published on Deutsche Telekom’s website. www.telekom.com/en/investor-relations/company/management---corporate-governance

 Sound, systematic corporate governance is particularly important for an international group such as Deutsche Telekom with its many subsidiaries and associates.
 The Company complies with legal requirements, national provisions, such as the recommendations of the Government Commission on the German Corporate Governance Code, as well as with international standards.
 The Supervisory Board and the Board of Management are convinced that sound corporate governance, taking company and industry-specific issues into account, is an important building block for the future success of Deutsche Telekom AG.
 Accordingly, responsibility for compliance with the principles of sound corporate governance is vested in senior management.

 In the 2016 financial year, the Board of Management and Supervisory Board once again carefully examined the corporate governance of Deutsche Telekom AG and the Deutsche Telekom Group as well as the contents of the German Corporate Governance Code.
 During the reporting period just ended, as in prior years, Deutsche Telekom AG again fulfilled all of the Code’s recommendations.
 The Supervisory Board and Board of Management of Deutsche Telekom AG therefore issued an unqualified Declaration of Conformity with the German Corporate Governance Code on December 30, 2016:

 Declaration of Conformity pursuant to § 161 of the German Stock Corporation Act (Aktiengesetz – AktG)